floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 - expose a GPU memory allocator interface, and add a sample which hooks up VMA
-- ...maaaybe integrate SebAaltonen's OffsetAllocator as default allocator (still not clear if I need that when all modern Vulkan drivers no longer seem to have that infamouse 4096 unique allocations limit)
+- ...maaaybe integrate SebAaltonen's OffsetAllocator as default allocator (still not clear if I need that when all modern Vulkan drivers no longer seem to have that infamous 4096 unique allocations limit)
 - tinker around with GPU memory heap types for uniform- and descriptor-buffers on GPUs without unified memory (e.g. host-visible + device-local)
 - figure out why exactly RenderDoc doesn't work (apparently it's because